Skip to Content

 1. Preheat the oven to 400° F with a rack in the center position.

 2. Bring a large pot of salted water to a boil over high heat.
 Add the broccoli and cook for 2 minutes.
-Add the gnocchi and cook for 1 minute longer.
+Add the gnocchi, bring the water back to a full boil and cook for 1 minute longer or until al dente.
 Drain.

 3. Add the broth to a large ovenproof skillet set over medium high heat.
 When the broth begins to simmer, add the cream cheese and cook, stirring until it’s mostly combined.
-Stir in the garlic powder and Italian seasoning.
-Add 1 cup of the mozzarella and stir until fully incorporated.
+Stir in the salt, garlic powder and Italian seasoning.
+Add 1 cup of the mozzarella and stir until the cheese has melted.

 4. Stir in the broccoli and gnocchi.
 Top with remaining 1 cup mozzarella and bake for 15 minutes, or until the cheese is melted and the sauce is bubbly.
-Sprinkle with red pepper flakes (if using) before serving.
+Sprinkle with red pepper flakes (if using).

 Nutrition Info